spcweb/TermInA/BUILD_GUIDE.md

 - **File**: `dist/Termina Setup 2.0.0.exe` (89.3 MB)
 - **Installation**:
   1. Double-click the installer `.exe`
-  2. Follow installation wizard
+  2. Follow the installation wizard
   3. Launch from Start Menu or Desktop

-### �🛠️ How to Generate Other Builds
+### 🛠️ How to Generate Other Builds

 #### 🐧 Linux (AppImage)
 ```bash